gonzaloamadio/microservice-dht11-queue-to-db-client/README.md

 Follow this tutorial : [Tutorial](https://www.cloudamqp.com/blog/2019-09-11-a-developers-guide-through-the-microservice-jungle.html)

-But I replaced the raspberry pi script, with a python script, as I do not have a raspberry.
+I do not have a raspberry, so there is a flag in the script in order to generate random data.
+(There is a flag on the script)

 For this, I followed: [Doc](https://www.cloudamqp.com/docs/python.html)